 C. Trading Draft Picks – Draft picks may be traded only for the next season draft.

 VI.
 PLAYING THE GAMES

-D. Deadlines and Penalties – Keep in mind that there are many other Team Owners in the League, and we must be fair to everyone, and be prompt and reliable.
+E. Deadlines and Penalties – Keep in mind that there are many other Team Owners in the League, and we must be fair to everyone, and be prompt and reliable.
 Deadlines will be strictly enforced.

-If a Team Owner consistently misses deadlines, penalties will be assessed according to the following schedule:
+2. Penalties - Missed series results deadline penalties will be assessed according to the following schedule:

 · Third deadline missed: The team forfeits its own 3rd-round pick in the following year’s draft.

 · Fourth deadline missed: The team forfeits its own 2nd-round pick in the following year’s draft.